Kurangu Bommai: Plot

 Ekambaram is a don in Thanjavur who smuggles expensive idols and artifacts.
 Sundaram is a coworker and friend of Ekambaram.
 Sundaram's son Kathir is a cab driver in Chennai.
-One day, Kathir goes to a girl named Viji for her hand in marriage, only to be rejected by her father as he learns that Kathir's father works for Ekambaram.
-Kathir then slaps Viji's father and leaves; however, he still proposes to Viji.
+One day, Kathir and his parents go to Viji's house with a marriage proposal.
+On learning about Sundaram's association with Ekambaram, Viji's father rejects the proposal and insults him.
+Enraged, Kathir slaps Viji's father and leaves; however, he still proposes to Viji.

-From here on, the movie is narrated in a nonlinear plot.
 Sindhanai is a pickpocket who suffers from insomnia.
 An astrologer tells him that he can only be cured when he makes a bed out of 1 Crore rupees and sleeps on top of it.
 Sindhanai then makes it his life's goal to steal 1 Crore.

 Meanwhile, Kathir, who has returned to Chennai, is waiting at a bus stop and sees a middle-aged man carrying a bag with a picture of a monkey on it.
-Sindhanai, who believes the bag is full of money, steals it and runs away.
+Sindhanai, believing the bag to be full of money, steals it and runs away.
 Kathir chases him and manages to get it back.
 When he returns to give it back to the man, he is not there.
-Kathir posts a picture of the bag on Facebook in hopes of the owner contacting him.
-Later, Kathir bumps into Viji and follows her to the hospital that her father is admitted at to apologize to him, but is insulted.
-Kathir leaves and forgets the bag.
-Later that day, Kathir's mother phones him and reveals that his father, who left for Chennai without informing him, has not returned home for two days.
-Kathir starts to search for him and comes across a woman who has his father's phone, but with no SIM card inside.
+Kathir then posts a picture of the bag on Facebook in hopes of the owner contacting him.
+Later, Kathir bumps into Viji and follows her to the hospital where her father is admitted.
+Kathir shows his remorse and apologizes to him but is insulted in return.
+Kathir leaves but forgets the bag.

+Later that day, Kathir comes across a woman who has his father's phone, but with no SIM card inside.
+The woman informs him that her husband found the phone while clearing trash at a Chennai neighborhood.
+Kathir's mother phones him telling that Sundaram came to Chennai two days ago and has not returned home.
 Kathir informs Viji about the bag that he forgot in the hospital and asks her to keep it safe.
 However, her father angrily throws the bag from the top of the hospital balcony and into a trash bin below.

 The film then flashes back to a few days ago in Thanjavur.
-One of Ekambaram's henchmen buys this very bag from a shop and uses it for smuggling a golden idol worth 5 Crore from Thanjavur to Chennai.
-Ekambaram asks Sundaram to complete the task.
-He has to take it to Chennai and hand it over to a man named Sekar, who is the man who lost the bag at the bus stop.
-Sundaram goes to Sekar's house and stays there so that Sekar will complete the transaction, exchange the idol with a pawn shop owner, and give the money back to Sundaram.
+One of Ekambaram's henchmen is seen buying the bag, for smuggling a golden idol worth 5 Crore from Thanjavur to Chennai.
+Ekambaram asks Sundaram to take the bag to Chennai and hand it over to a man named Sekar.
+On arrival he is met by Sadhasivam (the man from whom Sindhanai stole the bag at the bus stop), one of Sekar's aides.
+Sundaram goes to Sekar's house and stays there so that Sekar will complete the transaction, exchange the idol with a pawn shop owner, and hand over the money to Sundaram.